 To make the cream cheese frosting, throw everything into the blender, liquids first, except the coconut oil.
 Blend until silky smooth and then, with the motor running, slowly add the coconut oil until it is completely incorporated.

-- Uneaten cake should be stored in the freezer.
+Storing - The uneaten cake should be stored in the freezer.
 Tightly wrap it in plastic wrap and store it for up to 2 months.

-- Line a 8×8 square baking dish (or equally sized pan) with parchment paper letting the edges hang over the sides of the pan.
+- Line an 8x8 baking dish (or equally sized pan) with parchment paper letting the edges hang over the sides of the pan.

 - By hand or with a food processor using the grating attachment, shred the carrots.
 Place them in a large bowl and set aside.
 Clean out the food processor and switch to the blade attachment.
 Blend together the walnuts and dates into a uniform crumb; it should sticks together when pressed between your fingers.
 Add carrots, coconut, spices, and salt and blend again, scraping down the sides as needed, until the carrots are fully incorporated.

-To make the cream cheese frosting, combine cashews, water, agave nectar or maple syrup, vanilla, salt, and lemon juice in a high-powered blender.
+- To make the cream cheese frosting, combine cashews, water, agave nectar or maple syrup, vanilla, salt, and lemon juice in a high-powered blender.
 Blend until silky smooth.
 Add coconut oil and blend to combine.
-Pour onto chilled cake and smooth the top.
-Cover in plastic wrap and freeze for at leat 2 hours.
+Pour onto the chilled cake and smooth the top.
+Cover in plastic wrap and freeze for at least 2 hours.

-When ready to serve, remove the cake from freezer.
-To release it from pan, pull up the sides of the parchment paper.
+- When ready to serve, remove the cake from the freezer.
+To release it from the pan, pull up the sides of the parchment paper.
 Top with walnuts and dust with cinnamon.
 Let it thaw 10 minutes at room temperature.

 - With a hot, sharp knife cut cake into 2 x 2-inch pieces.
 If the cake is very frozen, let it thaw an additional 15 minutes before serving.